Crocus sativus: Domestication

 It is thought that the domesticated saffron crocus most likely arose as a result of selective breeding from the wild C. cartwrightianus in the southern portion of mainland Greece.
 An origin in Western or Central Asia, although often suspected, is not supported by botanical research.

-Use
+Uses

-The stigmas of the flower are used as the culinary spice saffron and for health purposes - owing to biologically active chemical compounds (mainly alkaloids, anthocyanins, carotenoids, flavonoid, phenolic, saponins, and terpenoids) saffron causes among others mood-enhancing effect (including persons with major depressive disorder).
+The stigmas of the flower are used as the culinary spice saffron.
+It is also used for health purposes, especially in traditional Asian medicine - owing to biologically active chemical compounds (mainly alkaloids, anthocyanins, carotenoids, flavonoid, phenolic, saponins, and terpenoids) saffron causes among others mood-enhancing effect (including persons with major depressive disorder).
 Depending on the size of harvested stigmas, the flowers of between 50,000 and 75,000 individual plants are required to produce about 1 pound of saffron; each corm produces only one or two flowers, and each flower produces only three stigmas.
 Stigmas should be harvested mid-morning when the flowers are fully opened.
+Saffron crocus can be used as an ornamental.

 Cultivation

 As a sterile triploid, C. sativus is unknown in the wild and relies upon manual vegetative multiplication for its continued propagation.
 Because all cultured individuals of this plant are clonal, there is minimal genetic diversity from the single domestication event, making it quite hard to find cultivars with new, potentially beneficial properties, let alone combine them by breeding.
 Cultivars of saffron are nevertheless produced by a number of means: